-Located in the Belem district, Jeronimos Monastery is a 16th century monument of Portugal.
-Constructed during the reign of King Manuel I, the building involves the tombs of some of the most important Portuguese figure.
-Monastery’s Manueline architectural style is another attracting factor for tourists.
+Located in the Belem district, Jeronimos Monastery is a 16th-century monument of Portugal.
+Constructed during the reign of King Manuel I, the building involves the tombs of some of the most important Portuguese figures.
+Monastery’s Manueline architectural style is another attractive factor for tourists.

 5Torre de Belém (Belem Tower)